Leaves of Absence

 Students who have withdrawn from CMC or who have been away for more than 2 years must apply to re-enroll at the College.
 Applications for re-enrollment should be submitted to the Registrar prior to March 15th for the fall semester and prior to October 15th for the spring semester.
 Students seeking to return after a Medical Withdrawal must present documentation to the Dean of Students as described in the Medical Leave of Absence section of this policy.
 The Registrar will determine whether any terms or conditions required for re-enrollment have been satisfied and refer the request to the Office of Admission for consideration.
 Applications for re-enrollment are typically considered along with applications from transfer students.

 Normally, students must wait at least one full semester after withdrawing from the College before they may request re-enrollment.
-CMC may not be able to accommodate requests for re-enrollment in the student’s preferred semester due to space limitations, even if the student seeking re-enrollment left in good academic and disciplinary standing and/or has otherwise satisfied requirements or conditions for re-enrollment.
+CMC may not be able to accommodate requests for re-enrollment in the student’s preferred semester due to space limitations, even if the student seeking re-enrollment left in good academic, financial, and disciplinary standing and/or has otherwise satisfied requirements or conditions for re-enrollment.

 Deposits, Refunds, and Repayments